voschezang/coding-handbook/goals-planning-strategy.md

     - Make sure this metric is consistent with your definition of success.
 - Outcome or narrative: what the ideal state would look like.
 A vision.

+Based on this high-level goal, you can define *inputs* or metrics to track progress.

 **(3) Planning**

 Use a rolling window.
 I.e. update the following list regularly/frequently.
 Reflect on results periodically and update them ad-hoc, on gaining new information.